THIS PAGE IS UNDER CONSTRUCTION

 Moreover, theatre has always been either intimately entwined with or violently rejected by religion.
 When they’re in sync, they make the world a better place.
 Greek drama defined the Golden Age; church drama in the Middle Ages paved the way for Shakespeare.
 But when Roman mimes made Jesus the butt of their jokes, the Catholic Emperor Theodosius excommunicated all actors, banned all public performances, and for the next thousand years, throughout the Christian world, plays were proscribed by canon law.

 Jews and Christians (but not Muslims) sometimes sometimes go to plays; some actors go to church.
 Both tell a story, draw us in with spectacle, and argue a way of life—one temporal, the other eternal.
-Doing both strikes a balance, Church-goers believe what they cannot see; theatre-goers suspend their disbelief in their own eyes.
+Doing both strikes a balance, Church-goers choose to believe what they cannot see; theatre-goers willfully suspend their disbelief in what they can.
 To suspend disbelief is to believe, yes?